ohmpi/ohmpi/doc/source/source_rst/hardware/hw_pwr.rst

 ===================
 With the measurement board v2024, you can connect the Tx battery following the schematic below.
 In this simple configuration, a fixed power source, such as a 12V battery is used for the injection.
-The + and - battery terminals are routed to the TX-batt input + abd GND connectors.
+The + and - battery terminals are routed to the TX-batt input + and GND connectors.
 Then the DPS input and DPS out connectors need to be bypassed.

 .. figure:: ../../img/mb.2024.x.x/power_cabling_batt.png